ysei/XM6_pid/README.markdown

 What is it?
 ===========

-XM6_pid (XM6 Platform Independent Development) is experimental project to achieve XM6 source code as platform independent.
+XM6_pid (XM6 for Platform Independent Development) is experimental project to achieve XM6 source code as platform independent.